Angshuman-nits/Credit_Risk_Model/README (1).md

 This repository contains work performed during a model validation internship focused on credit risk modeling and governance.
 The goal was to validate, optimize and harden a credit default prediction model using industry-grade feature engineering, model tuning and robust validation metrics to support model governance and stakeholder decision-making.

 Key contributions:
-- Designed feature-selection workflows (WOE–IV, RFE) to remove multicollinearity and improve interpretability.
+- Designed feature-selection workflow (WOE–IV) to remove multicollinearity and improve interpretability.
 - Implemented and tuned XGBoost models using systematic hyperparameter search for better discrimination and predictive stability.
 - Performed rigorous model validation using advanced metrics (MCC, Brier Score, DPI) and produced diagnostic reports with actionable recommendations.